Trump declares 'hate has no place in our country,' as Dems demand recall of Congress

 Booker backed up Sanders' call in a tweet: "This is a national crisis.
 Mitch McConnell needs to bring the Senate back from recess right now and hold votes on legislation to protect Americans from gun violence.
 Enough.
 We need to end this carnage now."

+And Elizabeth Warren said the "public health crisis" of gun violence mandated a special session of Congress.

-FBI agents on Sunday executed search warrants at three homes in the Dallas-Fort Worth area where Crusius had stayed.
+As the political debate raged, FBI agents on Sunday executed search warrants at three homes in the Dallas-Fort Worth area where Crusius had stayed.

 An agency spokeswoman, Melinda Urbina, declined to give more details on the locations.